 I know what job I want but don't know what to study for it

-If you're interested in a job or industry but not sure what to study for it, use the jobs database to find out what subjects and qualifications are useful.
+If you're interested in a job or industry but not sure what to study for it, use the job profiles to find out what subjects and qualifications are useful.

 Choosing a course - video

 Learners talk about how they chose their courses – 2.21 mins.